 As an incentive to adopt renewable energy, with the ERA's approval, the Company provides a customer owned renewable energy ("CORE") program.
-The program's rates are higher than the full retail rate for electricity generated by CUC and are currently set at CI 38.5 cents for residential customers and CI 37.5 cents for commercial customers.
-The program is cost-neutral to CUC.
+The program's rates are higher than the full retail rate for electricity generated by CUC and are currently set at CI 32 cents for residential customers and CI 28 cents for commercial customers.
+The program is cost-neutral to CUC as the cost is passed through to customers without mark-up.
 CUC must maintain sufficient reserve generation capacity and T&D infrastructure to provide reliable back up service to CORE customers who will remain connected to the T&D grid.
 CORE generation is not expected to offset significant additional capacity requirements in the near term, is considered non-firm supply and is subject to a total limitation on installed, participating capacity.
-By December 31, 2014 there were sixty-five (65) CORE customers with a total installed capacity of 719.4 kilowatts ("kW").
-Additionally, there were 114 applicants approved for 1.8 MW of generating capacity.
-The programme is reviewed from time-to-time and in February 2015, CUC and the ERA agreed to increase the total limitation for the CORE programme from 2 MW to 3 MW.
+By December 31, 2015 there were one hundred and thirty (130) CORE customers with a total installed capacity of 1,895.5 kilowatts ("kW").
+Additionally, there were 77 applicants approved for 938.4 kW of generating capacity and a further 35 applicants with a total capacity of 1,111.4 kW under review for approval.
+The CORE programme is reviewed by the ERA from time-to-time including the limitation on the generation capacity.
+In February 2014, CUC and the ERA agreed to increase the total limitation from 2 MW to 3 MW and in April 2015 further increased the programme capacity to 4MW.